 In the recent past, self-determination groups have sprung up in Nigeria.
-The self-determination groups include IPOB, MASSOB, YELICOM, Arewa Youths, Niger Delta Republic and Republic of the Middle Belt.
+The self-determination groups include IPOB, MASSOB, YELICOM, Arewa Youths, Niger Delta Republic, and the Republic of the Middle Belt.

-Of all these groups IPOB and Boko Haram have been designated as terrorist organisations by the federal government.
+Of all these groups IPOB and Boko Haram have been designated as terrorist organizations by the federal government.
 This development in relation to IPOB is unfortunate.
-Boko Haram is an armed organisation which has attacked and occupied Nigerian territory hoisted its flag and appointed local authority governments.
+Boko Haram is an armed organization that has attacked and occupied Nigerian territory hoisted its flag and appointed local authority governments.

-We know of other self-determination groups in Nigeria that are armed and have destroyed government and private sector installations and wells that government prefers to negotiate with rather than label them as terrorist organisations.
+We know of other self-determination groups in Nigeria that are armed and have destroyed government and private sector installations and wells that government prefers to negotiate with rather than labeling them as terrorist organizations.

 Our endurance has been stretched beyond Hooke’s gauge for elastic limit.
 The deployment of the Nigerian Army under the guise of Operation Python dance to the South East was unconstitutional under S. 271 of the 1999 Constitution.

 Deployment of the army is only allowed in circumstances of insurrection, terrorism, and external aggression not in the killing of priests, or fighting kidnapping.
 And in those circumstances where they can be deployed, leave of the Senate must be sought.
 This brazen impunity in dealing with matters which concern the South East is provocative.

 The Arewa Youths Council by issuing a quit notice for Igbos to leave Northern Nigeria and declaring the Federal Republic of Nigeria without Igboland had committed serious infractions of the law.
 First, by declaring the new Republic of Nigeria which excises the South East unilaterally, they were committing treason.